hiralaljadhav04/programming01/README.md

 # programming01
-This is general repo for pragramming related stuffs
+This is general repo for programming related stuffs